coldbox-modules/cbcsrf/readme.md

 ## Token Rotation

 We have provided several methods to rotate or clear out all of a user's tokens.
-If you are using `cbAuth` as your module of choice for authentication, then we will listen to logins and logouts and rotate the keys for you.
+If you are using `cbAuth` as your module of choice for authentication, then we will listen to logins and logouts and rotate the keys for you if you turn on the `enableAuthTokenRotator` setting.

 If you are NOT using `cbAuth` then we recommend you leverage the `csrfRotate()` mixin or the `cbsrf.rotate()` method on the `@cbsrf` model.